 Can’t wait for the PlayStation 5?
-You can thank this ‘Space Invaders’ guru
+You can thank this Space Invaders guru

 How serious?
-“For ‘Defender,’ it is possible that I was the first player in the United States to wrap the game, if you know what I mean by that,” says Cerny, who was spending hours playing at an arcade near UC Berkeley.
+“For Defender, it is possible that I was the first player in the United States to wrap the game, if you know what I mean by that,” says Cerny, who was spending hours playing at an arcade near UC Berkeley.
 “That means that when you get over 1 million points — there’s only six digits in the score — it goes from 999,999 to being something like 10.
 That’s a milestone.
 You wrap the game when your score is so high it can’t be displayed properly.”

 Today, Cerny is still most comfortable in interviews when discussing figures, including how many virtual platinum trophies his recent game playing has netted him (it’s 34).
 But he’s just as likely to talk about the computing power of the PlayStation 5.
 The successor to the PlayStation 4, a console that’s sold more than 100 million units worldwide, promises multiple improvements in velocity as well as in graphics, which will be most beneficial to those who own top-of-the-line 4K television sets.